faical-allou/grabchallenge/README.md

 This submision should be judged on the basis of the following step by step, assuming the input file is called **input.csv**:

 1) install the dependencies:

 `pip install -r requirements.txt`

-2) retrain the networks (note the option -f that means to retrain the entire set with default values):
+2) retrain the networks for the duration given (note the option -f that means to retrain the entire set with default values):

 `python train.py -f`

-3) predict the next 5 timesteps
+3) predict the next 5 timesteps:

 `python predict.py `

 This will generate a file called "prediction.csv"